 Opposition to coal in India

-With over 500 new coal plants under construction or proposed in India, opposition from local residents has intensified due to land seizures, air pollution impacts, fly ash contamination of groundwater, effect of thermal discharges on fisheries, displacement of communities, and other impacts.
+With multiple proposed coal plants and mines under development in India, opposition from local residents has intensified due to land seizures, air pollution impacts, fly ash contamination of groundwater, effect of thermal discharges on fisheries, displacement of communities, and other impacts.
 As the map below shows, opposition has been reported in all parts of the country with notable concentrations in Chhattisgarh, coastal Andhra Pradesh, coastal Maharashtra, and Punjab.

 - 1 Within India, grassroots opposition to coal continues to be intense -- and the opposition is showing success